 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 Because of this, during our research for our daily content, we stumble upon some items of knowledge that we just did not know.
 We have decided when these fun facts pop up, that we would share them with our readers in a new section titled “Did You Know?”.

-For today’s Did You Know fun food fact we will look at Soup.
+For today’s Did You Know we will look at Soup fun facts.

-The earliest archeological evidence for the consumption of soup dates back to 6000 BC, and it was hippopotamus soup!
+The earliest archaeological evidence for the consumption of soup dates back to 6000 BC, and it was hippopotamus soup.
 Do you suppose there are any mobile food trucks that will bring back this retro cuisine?

 Although we had plans to release a story this afternoon profiling a soup cart in the San Francisco area, we are going to put that particular story on hold until we are able to finish up on our research.
 We apologize for the delay, but only wish to give our readers original content, and fully fact checked stories.